 Enter you.
 Someone they've never worked with before.
 They'll be taking a chance on you.
 And you'll be costing them money every month.
-In which case, don't let them down by having a bad attitude, turning up for work late or missing deadlines.
+In which case, don't let them down by having a lousy attitude, turning up for work late or missing deadlines.
 How would you feel if someone treated you that way?
-Adopt the right attitude from the very start, and your boss will not only appreciate your happy, positive spirit, they'll like you – which is a very good place to be.
+Adopt the right approach from the very start, and your boss will not only appreciate your happy, positive spirit, but they'll also like you – which is a perfect place to be.

 Be a team player

 Yes, you'll be competing for that promotion against your colleagues – and it's only natural that you won't get along with everyone – but that doesn't mean you shouldn't aim to be a team player.